Indonesian language: The birth of Indonesian: adoption as the national language

-Dutch dominance at that time covered nearly all aspects, with official forums requiring the use of Dutch, although since the Second Youth Congress (1928) the use of Indonesian as the national language was agreed on as one of the tools in the independence struggle.
+The nationalist movement that ultimately brought Indonesian to its national language status rejected Dutch from the outset.
+Despite Dutch dominance at that time covered nearly all aspects, with official forums requiring the use of Dutch, although since the Second Youth Congress (1928) the use of Indonesian as the national language was agreed on as one of the tools in the independence struggle.
+The term bahasa Indonesia (Indonesian) itself had been proposed by Mohammad Tabrani in 1926, and Tabrani had further proposed the term over calling the language Malay language during the First Youth Congress in 1926.
+Hence, in the congress, Indonesian replaced Malay as descriptor of the language which settled the nomenclature and its place in society.
+Several years prior to the congress, Swiss linguist, Renward Brandstetter wrote An Introduction to Indonesian Linguistics in 4 essays from 1910 to 1915.
+The essays were translated into English in 1916.
+By "Indonesia", he meant the name of the geographical region, and by "Indonesian languages" he meant Malayo-Polynesian languages west of New Guinea, because by that time there was still no notion of Indonesian language.
 As of it, Mohammad Hoesni Thamrin inveighed actions underestimating Indonesian.
 After some criticism and protests, the use of Indonesian was allowed since the Volksraad sessions held in July 1938.
-By the time they tried to counter the spread of Malay by teaching Dutch to the natives, it was too late, and in 1942, the Japanese conquered Indonesia.
+Dutch realised the need to counter the spread of Malay by teaching Dutch to the natives, but it was too late.
+In 1942, the Japanese conquered Indonesia.
 The Japanese mandated that all official business be conducted in Indonesian and quickly outlawed the use of the Dutch language.
 Three years later, the Indonesians themselves formally abolished the language and established bahasa Indonesia as the national language of the new nation.
-The term bahasa Indonesia itself had been proposed by Mohammad Tabrani in 1926, and Tabrani had further proposed the term over calling the language Malay language during the First Youth Congress in 1926.

-The Youth Pledge was the result of the Second Youth Congress held in Batavia in October 1928.
-On the last pledge, there was an affirmation of Indonesian language as a unifying language throughout the archipelago.

-"Jang dinamakan "bahasa Indonesia" jaitoe bahasa Melajoe jang soenggoehpoen pokoknja berasal dari "Melajoe Riau" akan tetapi jang soedah ditambah, dioebah atau dikoerangi menoeroet keperloean zaman dan alam baharoe, hingga bahasa itoe laloe moedah dipakai oleh rakjat di seloeroeh Indonesia; pembaharoean bahasa Melajoe hingga kini mendjadi bahasa Indonesia itoe haroes dilakoekan oleh kaoem ahli jang beralam baharoe, ialah alam kebangsaan Indonesia."
+Jang dinamakan "bahasa Indonesia" jaitoe bahasa Melajoe jang soenggoehpoen pokoknja berasal dari "Melajoe Riau" akan tetapi jang soedah ditambah, dioebah atau dikoerangi menoeroet keperloean zaman dan alam baharoe, hingga bahasa itoe laloe moedah dipakai oleh rakjat di seloeroeh Indonesia; pembaharoean bahasa Melajoe hingga kini mendjadi bahasa Indonesia itoe haroes dilakoekan oleh kaoem ahli jang beralam baharoe, ialah alam kebangsaan Indonesia.
 (Indonesian for "What is called "Indonesian" is the Malay which originally came from "Riau Malay" but which has been added to, changed or modified according to the needs of the times and the new world, so that the language is now used by the people throughout Indonesia; the renewal of the Malay until now to become Indonesian must be carried out by experts who are from the new world, namely the Indonesian national world.")